 Archimedes: An Ancient Greek Genius Ahead of His Time

-Archimedes was a Greek mathematician, scientist, mechanical engineer and inventor who is considered one of the greatest mathematicians of the ancient world.
+Archimedes was a Greek mathematician, scientist, mechanical engineer, and inventor who is considered one of the greatest mathematicians of the ancient world.
 The father of simple machines, he introduced the concept of the lever and the compound pulley, as well as inventions ranging from water clocks to the famous Archimedes screw.
 He also designed devices to be used in warfare such as the catapult, the iron hand, and the death ray.
-Archimedes was one of the world’s first mathematical physicists whose inventions were actually applied to the physical world.

 The Life of Archimedes: Syracuse and Alexandria

 In the third century BC, Syracuse was a hub of commerce, art, and science.
-The Ancient Greek biographer, Plutarch, mentions that while in Syracuse, Archimedes offered his services to King Hiero II.
-It was due to his relation with the king, and his son Gelon, that Archimedes achieved fame.
+The ancient Greek biographer, Plutarch, mentions that while in Syracuse, Archimedes offered his services to King Hiero II.
+It was due to his relationship with the king, and his son Gelon, that Archimedes achieved fame.

 The Archimedes Screw